aaroneaton/aaroneaton.blog/src/pages/2017-11-03-access-refs-react-dnd/index.md

 One problem I've run into is accessing a child of the drop target element to calculate some hover interactions.
-The React DnD docs suggest using `findDOMNode(component)` but performing the DOM tree searches during the hover callback (which fires seemingly ever 10ms) can bring the browser to a standstill with any significant number of nodes.
+The React DnD docs suggest using `findDOMNode(component)` but performing the DOM tree searches during the hover callback (which fires seemingly every 10ms) can bring the browser to a standstill with any significant number of nodes.

 So instead I found React refs are accessible from within the React DnD callbacks with `component.decoratedComponentInstance`.
 This is a significantly faster method of pulling data out of the DOM and provides access only to the DOM elements you really need.
 Here's how to make use of the refs: